Plan your migration to Git

 Learn more about managing large files with Git.

-One of the biggest challenges in migrating to Git is helping developers understand how Git stores changes and how commits form a history of development.
-It’s not enough to just prepare a “cheat sheet” mapping commands in the old system to Git commands.
-Your developers have to stop thinking of history in linear terms and get comfortable with the commit graph.
+Perhaps the biggest challenge in migrating to Git is helping developers understand how Git stores changes and how commits form a history of development.
+It’s not enough to just prepare a “cheat sheet” that maps commands in the old system to Git commands: your developers need to stop thinking about version control history in terms of a centralized, linear model and need to understand Git’s history model and the commit graph.

 Since people learn in different ways, plan on making several types of training material available.
 Live, lab-based training with an expert instructor works well for some people.
-The Git book is available for free online and is a great starting point.
+The Pro Git book is available for free online and is an excellent starting point.
 Microsoft also offers a Git walkthrough designed to rapidly get someone up to speed.
-Designate key members of the team as experts, and make sure they’re encouraged to help others.

-After you’ve analyzed your code and started training your team, it’s time to actually migrate the code.
-We recommend you do one or more test runs into a testing repo.
+Once you’ve updated your processes, analyzed your code and started training your team, you can finally do a migration of the source code.
+Whether you do a tip migration or are trying to migrate history, we recommend that you do one or more test migrations into a test repository.
 Before you do the real migration, you’ll want to make sure:

-- You can push the repo to Team Services
+- You can push the repository successfully to Visual Studio Team Services

 - All branches are available